 I start my first job as a line cook tomorrow.
 After completing my culinary school training, and a voluntary externship with a well-established restaurant group on the Upper West Side, I’ve accepted a position at a small fine dining restaurant in Brooklyn.
 I’m not new to restaurant work, having waited tables during and after college, but I’m still glad I took a culinary externship because the back of house world is very different.

-Even though if externship is unpaid, you still need to trail, which is basically an interview and audition.
+Even if the externship is unpaid, you still need to trail, which is basically an interview and audition.
 I arrived for my trail with my knife roll and uniform.
 It was around noon and the kitchen was in the middle of lunch service.
 A sous chef of the dark haired, thin framed, straight no-nonsense type, greeted me and showed me to the women’s locker room (a rare luxury I now understand).
 I emerged in my uniform and a line cook set a few cases of broccoli rabe in front of me.
 He demonstrated how to separate the leaves from, and trim the florets of each stalk.
 The executive chef arrived shortly after.
 He greeted me with a warm smile and a handshake and jumped into service.

 Over the next 5 or 6 hours, I continued trimming and peeling multiple cases of broccoli rabe, asparagus, and baby turnips.
 From the prep kitchen had a good view of the line and could observe the cooks as they transitioned to dinner service.
 There was a second sous chef, surrounded by his team – the meat cook and the fish cook to one side, and the vegetable cook and hot appetizer cook to the other.
 Against the far wall, two cooks were preparing salads for the garde manger (cold appetizer) station and a pastry cook was plating desserts.